St. Lucia's Cathedral: History

 By 1779, the sizeable Catholic community in Dutch-administered Colombo had selected the hill at Kotahena to be the centre of worship.
 While there exist records of the Dutch government granting ten acres of land to these Catholics in 1779, there are no records to attest to the initiation of the small, thatched hut-like chapel that already existed on the land.
 This small and rustic structure is said to have been built by the Oratorian Fathers in 1760, although rumour suggests the structure as being even older.
 A larger church of brick and mortar began construction under the guidance of Fr.
 Nicholas Rodriguez and Fr.
 Cosmo Antonio in 1782, with the aim of replacing the smaller structure.
 In 1796, the newly built church provided refuge for many citizens of the city when the invading British encamped across the Kelani River.

 By 1820, Kotahena had become the headquarters of the Oratorian Fathers.
 The church on the site naturally became the principal Catholic Church of Colombo, and of a newly unified British Ceylon.
 With the installation of Reverend Vincent Rozairo Dias as the first Vicar Apostolic of Colombo at St. Lucia's on 14 January 1838, the little church was elevated to cathedral status.
 Sixteen years later in 1836, the church saw its one of its most notable events, with the remains of Fr.
 Monteiro c’e Setuvel, one of the first missionaries in Ceylon, being brought in a procession and interred within it.
 Just a year later, the Most Rev. Vicente do Rosayro, an Oratorian from Goa was formally installed as the first Vicar Apostolic of Ceylon.

 On 11 February 1846 the ceremony for the consecration of a bishop took place for the first time at St Lucia's, and with the Papal Rescript of 1857, St. Lucia's Church was confirmed to be the cathedral church of the Vicariate of Colombo.
 In September 1863, the Rt.
-Rev. Hilarion Silani was named Vicar Apostolic of Colombo, with Bishop Christopher Bonjean being the Vicar Apostolic of Jaffna.
+Rev. Hilarion Silani was named Vicar Apostolic of Colombo, with Bishop Christophe Ernest Bonjean being the Vicar Apostolic of Jaffna.
 This began the period known as "the golden age" of the Catholic Church in Ceylon.

 With the existing structure on the danger of collapse, Bishop Silani called a meeting of the priests and lay leaders of the city to initiate plans for building a new cathedral on 8 September 1872.
 Plans were drawn up to collect the necessary funds: the Catholics of Colombo, churches outside the city, and even the fisher folk contributed their share to the building fund.
 Fr.
 S. Tabarrani was entrusted with the work of designing and supervising the building of the new church.
 The following year saw the Feast of the Assumption held as a farewell to the old cathedral, with the work of dismantling it beginning in August of the same year.
 As an interim measure, nearby St. Benedict's College was converted into a public chapel to serve the Catholics of Kotahena.